FreakingGoodSoftware/TheDevootProject/README.md

 # Development Manifesto
-Values, principles, strategies and processes to establish a next generation culture in IT development.
+Values, principles, strategies and practices to establish a next generation culture in IT development.

 Inspired in the [Agile Manifesto](http://agilemanifesto.org) this project seeks to gather ideas around IT development and try to improve how we build things using technology.